 The interior is quite daring and very eclectic, much like the rest of the hotel). there are various works of art from the owner’s private collection on display, as well as chairs designed by Arne Jacobson and Philippe Starck.

 Guest may sit in the main room (closer to the buffet) or in one of the other two rooms for more privacy.
-In my experience, the brunch doesn’t get too crowded so it’s quite easy to get a good table, even on weekends.
+In my experience, the venue doesn’t get too crowded so it’s quite easy to get a good table, even on weekends.
+Always book ahead though, as the brunch is still very popular and especially so on rainy days!

 The brunch price includes cold drinks, one hot drink and one glass of Champagne.
 If you’d rather skip the Champagne, you may ask for two hot drinks instead.
 An extra pot of tea or coffee is 5€~.